 have to go to a boatyard on occasion.
 This is not fun.
 It is expensive.

 The worst thing of all are the Gotcha's that can bite us on

 the transom.
 A few of the danger signs to watch out for follow.

-following regarding your boat, grab your wallet and hang on
+any of the following regarding your boat, grab your wallet

-tight.
-It's going to get particularly expensive, and soon if
+and hang on tight.
+It is going to get particularly expensive, and soon if